Art (Fine Art)

-Coursework is worth 60% of your overall grade and the externally set assignment is worth 40%.
+Coursework is worth 60% of your overall grade and an externally set assignment is worth 40%.
 Your work will be formally assessed every 4 - 6 weeks using the AQA marking grid.
 You will have regular verbal and written feedback in the form of tutorials in lessons and opportunities to self and peer assess your work.

 Is this subject for me?

 An A-level Art student needs to be ambitious, creative, motivated and a risk taker.
 You need to have a passion for the arts in all forms and be focused and open minded about your studies.
 You should have underlying drawing and recording skills and be prepared to push yourself to try new techniques.
 Artwork takes a long time to produce so you need to have excellent time management skills and commitment to your craft.
 The majority of the course is self-directed study so you also need to be an independent worker.

 A natural progression from A Level would be to take a 1 year foundation art course which introduces you to a range of specialisms, helping you to make informed choices of which art and design degree would best suit.
 An Art and Design qualification is useful in applying to any college or university.